lamhq/tech-notes/pages/soft-skills/time-mgt/plan.md

 Before changing, STOP first and ask yourself: *if this "emergency" truly is more urgent and valuable than the other priority I’ve already determined is my top pick?*

+## Eliminating Time Wasters

+Remove activities that have no clear purpose or NOT truly aligned with your goals

 ## Avoiding perfectionism

-Set time limits on the areas (that you tend to over-perfect) to make sure you have time left for other important things
+Set time limits on the areas (that you tend to over-perfect) to make sure you have time left for other important things.